 You can make a quick record of rock art in the field with a notebook, GPS reference, and some photographs to help you or others identify the panel again.
 To make a detailed record, you might find it helpful to download and use our paper recording form.

 It may be a good idea to re-read our guidance notes on using the rock art recording form before setting out, and perhaps taking them with you, particularly if you are still new to the recording methods.

 Finally, and most important of all, ensure that you work safely.
 It is always best to go with at least one other person, and to do a risk assessment before you go using our Risk Assessment form.
 Mobile phones don’t always work in some parts of Scotland, so make sure that someone knows where you’ll be, in case of emergency.
 Take a map, appropriate clothing, emergency foil blanket, enough food and drink, a First Aid pouch, whistle, and small torch (also useful for replicating low-angle sunlight to highlight rock-art motifs!).
 Make sure you let people know when you are back safely.

-If you have any doubts, contact your Team leader, or send us an e-mail.
 Remember to follow the Rock Art Code!

 A good way to start recording rock art is by visiting carved rocks that are already known, and exploring the surrounding area.
 Usually, the panels are not isolated and you have a good chance of finding other carvings by looking at other rocks in the vicinity of the carved panels.

 You can search for existing rock art using our map and database search tool.
 Each existing rock art record in our database has a grid reference, which you can use to find the panel in the field.
 There is more information about how to do this on our Finding rock art page.